qiuxintao101/cobra/docs/detail.rst

          Exact workflow (a so-called directed acyclic graph, or DAG) that is executed when calling *Snakemake* for an easy of example with two TFs (CEBPB and CTCF) for the two samples GMP.WT1 and MPP.WT1.
 Each node represents a rule name as defined in the Snakefile, and each arrow a dependency.

-*diffTF* is currently implemented as a *Snakemake* pipeline.
+*CoBRA* is currently implemented as a *Snakemake* pipeline.
 For a gentle introduction about *Snakemake*, see Section :ref:`workingWithPipeline`.
 As you can see, the workflow consists of the following steps or *rules*:

 - ``checkParameterValidity``: R script that checks whether the specified peak file has the correct format, whether the provided *fasta* file and the *BAM* files are compatible, and other checks
 - ``produceConsensusPeaks``:  R script that generates the consensus peaks using the R package ``DiffBind`` if none are provided